JuliaAI/MLJBalancing.jl/README.md

 ```julia
 balanced_model = BalancedModel(model=logistic_model, balancer1=oversampler, balancer2=undersampler)
 ```
 Here training data will be passed to `balancer1` then `balancer2`, whose output is used to train the classifier `model`.
-In prediction, the resamplers `balancer1` and `blancer2` are bypassed.
+When `balanced_model` is used for prediction, the resamplers `balancer1` and `blancer2` are bypassed.

-In general, there can be any number of balancers, and the user can give the balancers arbitrary names.
+In general, any number of balancers can be passed to the function, and the user can give the balancers arbitrary names while passing them.

-#### At this point, they behave like one single model
+#### At this point, `balanced_model` behaves like one single model
-You can fit, predict, cross-validate and fine-tune it like any other MLJ model.
-Here is an example for fine-tuning
+You can fit, predict, cross-validate and hyperparamter tune it like any other MLJ model.
+Here is an example for hyperparameter tuning:
 ```julia
 r1 = range(balanced_model, :(balancer1.k), lower=3, upper=10)
 r2 = range(balanced_model, :(balancer2.min_ratios), lower=0.1, upper=0.9)